 Having a good sleeve or case is required on most ranges, and can make long guns much easier to transfer from place to place.
 At an indoor range, you want to make sure you leave your gun in the case until it is safely in the booth and pointed downrange.
 Most matches will have a safe table where you can uncase and then holster your handgun.
 At outdoor ranges, you want to make sure you leave your gun cased until you on the range and the range is clear.

 Good eye and ear protection is an absolute must-have.
 Not only is flying brass dangerous but shooting steel can result in shrapnel pieces that, while doing minimal damage when it hits the skin, can seriously hurt your eyes.

 Protecting your ears is incredibly important, especially when you’re shooting loud guns, at an indoor range, or for an extended period of time.
 When you’re shooting loud guns a lot or you’re at the indoor range, it’s a good idea to use both earplugs and over-the-ear protection.
 Doubling up this way will make the experience not only more pleasant but could save your hearing in the long run.

 Ensuring that you have everything you may need for your specific activity is important.
 There are a few places you can source this information.
-For classes, usually instructors will provide you a list of what you need to bring for the class.
+For classes, usually, instructors will provide you a list of what you need to bring for the class.
 For a match, you can learn about the gear required in the association’s rulebook.
 Many times as, as you spend more time at classes and ranges, your list of required gear will grow.
 Such as gun cleaning tools.

 While you won’t need targets for a class or match if you’re just heading out to shoot they’re not something you want to leave at home.
 Having proper targets, that won’t cause you to be aiming at angles that might cause you to hit anywhere but the berm, that will allow you to run the drills or games you want, and that will be appropriately sized for the range you’re going to is an important part of packing for a day out!